zabbix/zabbix/templates/app/envoy_proxy_http/README.md

 Most of the metrics are collected in one go, thanks to Zabbix bulk data collection.

-Template `Envoy Proxy by HTTP` — collects metrics by HTTP agent from /v1/agent/metrics endpoint.
+Template `Envoy Proxy by HTTP` — collects metrics by HTTP agent from  metrics endoiint {$ENVOY.METRICS.PATH} endpoint (default: /stats/prometheus).